ADA Railings for Concrete Ramps

 Before we jump into our examples of concrete ramps with ADA compliant handrails, let’s cover some of the basics.

-The ramp must have a minimum of 36 inches of space between your handrails. (source)
+The accessibility ramp must have a minimum of 36 inches of space between your handrails. (source)

 The key thing to remember about this requirement is that it is not specifying the overall minimum width of your ramp, it is specifying the minimum space between the handrails.